Captain T. Drummond Wilson1

 Last Edited=22 Aug 2004

-Lt.-Col. Arthur Charles Adderley lived at Bandon, County Cork, Ireland.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Lieutenant-Colonel in the service of the Royal Army Medical Corps.1
+Lt.-Col. Arthur Charles Adderley lived at Bandon, County Cork, IrelandG.1 He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Lieutenant-Colonel in the Royal Army Medical Corps.1

 Child of Lt.-Col. Arthur Charles Adderley